COeXISTENCE-PROJECT/RouteRL/docs/action_reward_observation/rewards.md

 # Rewards

-The reward for human agents is defined as the negative of their travel time.
-The reward for autonomous vehicles (AVs) can vary depending on their specific behavior.
+The rewards of the human agents is defined as the negative of their travel time.
+The reward of the autonomous vehicles (AVs) can vary depending on their specific behavior.

 ## Defining Automated Vehicles Behavior Through Reward Formulations